evandieren/AbstractBayesOpt.jl/docs/src/index.md

-Concrete implementations may add additional methods as needed, but these are the minimum required for compatibility with the Bayesian optimization loop.
+Concrete implementations may add additional methods as needed, but these are the minimum required for compatibility with the BO loop.
+We note that we are using Optim.jl to solve the acquisition function maximisation problem for now, and hence the lower and upper bounds must be compatible with their optimisation interface, which might limit quite a lot the type of usable domains.

 ## What is currently implemented?
 We list below the abstract subtypes currently implemented in AbstractBayesOpt.